-The board of directors approved the change of name of the company to AFRIPRISE Investment Public Limited Company (formerly known as TCCIA Investment Public Limited Company) as part of rebranding process during the current year.
+The board of directors approved the change of name of the company to AFRIPRISE Investment Public Limited Company as part of rebranding process during the current year.

-The financial statements for the year ended 31 December 2023 were authorised for issue in accordance with a resolution of the directors on date of this report.
+The financial statements for the year ended 31 December 2024 were authorised for issue in accordance with a resolution of the directors on date of this report.